siddarth2824/tp/docs/UserGuide.md

 > :warning: &nbsp; This command can only be executed on the [Expenses tab](#223-expenses-tab).

+> :warning: &nbsp; Editing a bookmark expense to contain a title that already exists in the bookmark expense list is not allowed.
+>

 Format: `edit-bookmark INDEX [t/TITLE] [a/AMOUNT] [c/CATEGORY...]`

 * `INDEX` allows you to choose which bookmark expense to edit by specifying its position in the bookmark expenses list.